 The Patient Blood Management Market size was estimated at USD 17.10 billion in 2024 and expected to reach USD 18.50 billion in 2025, at a CAGR 8.03% to reach USD 27.19 billion by 2030.

-Navigating the Ripple Effects of US Tariffs on Blood Management Supplies
+Assessing the Far-Reaching Effects of Newly Implemented U.S. Tariffs on Blood Management Devices and Consumables in 2025

 This comprehensive research report categorizes the Patient Blood Management market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.